alexsieusahai/Enlighten/README.md

 * Optimizers
 	* Stochastic gradient descent
 	* Adam

-## What's on the immediate horizon?

 * Graph cleanup as I walk through the recursion stack.
     * After I pass a Variable which I know I will never use again, why keep it?
 Lets `del`ete it and move on.

-    * This is actually a massive problem with any sort of recurrence, since the amount of memory it starts eating up over time is ridiculous.
+## What's on the immediate horizon?

 * Synatic sugar for feedforward networks.
 * `xor` example.
 * Model definition as function composition.